andizq/pcafactory/README.rst

 pcafactory
 ----------

-The PCAFACTORY package makes easier the extraction of turbulent properties from (M)HD simulations or real observations of the interstellar medium (ISM).
+The **pcafactory** package makes easier the extraction of dynamical signatures from (M)HD simulations or real observations of the interstellar medium (ISM).
-To do so, the PCAFACTORY collects features from TurbuStat, sf3dmodels, astrodendro and LIME in order to retrieve pseudo-structure functions from the input region using principal component analysis (and full radiative transfer techniques if necessary).
+To do so, the **pcafactory** collects features from TurbuStat, sf3dmodels, astrodendro and LIME in order to retrieve pseudo-structure functions from the input region using principal component analysis (and full radiative transfer techniques if necessary).

 The PCAFACTORY package is presented in the Paper II of the Cloud Factory's series.
 Please refer to that work if this package is useful for your research.